My terrible singing

 Connect your voice to your foot

 As you get better at singing you’ll also begin to connect melody to pulse – your tapping foot or your snapping finger or just your internal pulse.
-And this where things start to really fall into place.
-Once you can connect these two you’ll be able to slow things down or speed them up in a way that vastly improves your understanding rhythm and its connection to melody.
-This is really where things start to get next-level and you can feel compás and its relationship to falsetas and compás that you play.
+And this is where things start to really fall into place.
+Once you can connect these two you’ll be able to slow things down or speed them up in a way that vastly improves your understanding of rhythm and its connection to melody.
+This is really where things start to get next-level and you can feel compás and its relationship to falsetas and the compás that you play.

 Sing to learn Cante